Vida Reluz: History

 After the release of Celebrate Vitoria, Elaine Cristina returns to the band's choir.
 At that time, on March 28, 1998, after a meeting, drummer and percussionist Erik Rodrigues, bassist Marcelo Soares, vocalist and guitarist Luiz Palma and keyboardist Gilbert Natalio decided to leave the band.
 The guitar player Carlos Henrique Ferreira still remains a week to help the band, but also decides to leave the group.
-Also the vocalist Walmir Alencar leaves of the musical group this year, to form Vida Reluz community, although still had great contact with the group.
+Also the vocalist Walmir Alencar leaves of the musical group this year, to form Vida Reluz community, although remaining great contact with the group.

 After the departure of most of the band, new members enter and the album Deus Imenso was released in 2000.
 This album was the first and only to win gold record in 2003 in the launching show of the CD Deus É Capaz.
 With the new training arose successes: "Diante do Rei", "Quem É Filho de Deus" and the title track "Deus Imenso".
 Still on the release of the album, drummer Ramiro Júnior, second bass player Everton Oliveira and saxophonist Marquinho also decided to leave the band, with Marquinho joining the already solo Gilberto and forming the pair Marquinho and Gilberto.

 In 2002, Walmir Alencar definitively cuts the musical ties with the group leaving the name Vida Reluz in the hands of Cidinha Moraes, claiming that the Lord had a different mission for him.
-Also the singer Elaine Cristina decides this year to leave the band for being pregnant without being able to follow the agenda of life glitters and soon after she records her first solo album.
+Also the singer Elaine Cristina decides this year to leave the band for being pregnant, without being able to follow the agenda of life glitters, and soon after she records her first solo album.
 In 2002 the guitarist Gerson Souza leaves the band, for living and studying music at USP in Ribeirão Preto, to follow the routine of shows was difficult, but contributed to the creation of various guitar solos of various successes of the band.
 Despite this, the group continues to record and in 2003 releases Deus É Capaz, which features the new singer Felipe Souza.
-Although the title track, "Deus É Capaz", received some airplay, the album did not go very well in sales and ended up culminating in the definitive exit of Elaine Cristina from the band.
+Although the title track, "Deus É Capaz", received some airplay, the album did not go well in sales and ended up culminating in the definitive exit of Elaine Cristina from the band.

 In an effort of reconstruction and union, in 2004 the group records Gratidão released in February 2005.
 Gratidão was better than the predecessor and launched successes like "Nome Maravilhoso" and "Gratidão" with the partiçipaçao of Ricardo Sá".
 On September 7, 2005, commemorating the band's twenty year career, they decided to record a show, whose CD and DVD recording resulted in the acclaimed live album Vida Reluz – Ao Vivo, sold on the Catholic market.

 Recently, in 2009, the band moved to the record company of the Catholic community Canção Nova, DAVI, and released the album Toma o Teu Lugar, Senhor.